European Foundation

 The DHI measure focuses on Dutch SMEs (EU definition) in all sectors with international ambitions (export and foreign investment), and an interest in emerging markets, developed countries and in developing countries.
 These include all countries except the Netherlands and countries under sanction.

 The SMEs should have at least three people working at the company, enough business experience, and a sound track record.
 They should already have finished the orientation phase (market orientation) in the country in which they which to become active.
-The DHI is not focussed specifically on start-ups, though if young enterprises meet the acceptance criteria they can make use of the measure.
+The DHI is not focused specifically on start-ups, though if young enterprises meet the acceptance criteria they can make use of the measure.

 Content of measure